Web Filter installed 360 miles north of Arctic Circle

 CensorNet Secure Web Gateway is a versatile web proxy server (HTTP/HTTPS) that filters web content using a number of techniques.
-These include a part-cloud based database of hundreds of millions of web sites, real-time and human inspection of content in multiple languages, sophisticated image analysis, anti-virus URL reputation and more.
-If you can see it in your web browser, it can be controlled by Secure Web Gateway.
+These include a part-cloud based database of hundreds of millions of web sites, real-time and human inspection of content in multiple languages, real-time Cloud Application discovery and analysis engine, sophisticated image analysis, real-time anti-virus scanning and more.
+If you can access it in a web browser, it can be controlled by Secure Web Gateway.

 Is this a software or a hardware product?

 This is a software product which is available as a “software appliance” for use in a physical or virtual machine.
-This means you can download a CD image (.iso), burn it to a CD and install onto your own hardware by booting the machine with the CensorNet CD in the drive.
+The software is delivered as a downloadable .iso file (CD image).
 Installation takes approx 30 minutes.

-The same CD image can also be installed into a Virtual Machine, such as VMware ESX/i, Hyper-V, VirtualBox, XenServer, etc.
+The same software image can also be installed into a Virtual Machine, such as VMware ESX/i, Hyper-V, VirtualBox, XenServer, etc.

-Please note that in both cases the machine must be 64-bit and all data on the hard drive will be overwritten by the software during installation.
+Please note that the machine must be 64-bit and all data on the hard drive will be overwritten by the software during installation.

 Is CensorNet Secure Web Gateway suitable for schools?

 Yes.
 CensorNet has a long history working with schools around the world to provide a safe Internet experience for pupils and students.
 In the UK, Secure Web Gateway has been accredited by the government advisors for education, BECTA, to ensure it is suitable for use within schools.
 The product also complies with CIPA and CensorNet are members of the Internet Watch Foundation, who campaign against illegal child abuse images online.

 Do you provide discounts for education or not-for-profit organisations?

 Yes, we do provide discounts on our normal retail price for education and charity customers.
 Please contact our sales team for a personalised quote.